chatnoir-eu/chatnoir-resiliparse/docs/man/process-guard.rst

 Using TimeGuard as a Context Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Instead of the decorator interface, :class:`.TimeGuard` also provides a context manager interface that can be used with Python's ``with`` statement:
+Instead of the decorator interface, :class:`.TimeGuard` also provides a context manager interface that can be used with Python's ``with`` statement for guarding arbitrary program contexts:

 .. code-block:: python